 I’ll be honest, when I first looked at this desk, I figured I would apply a gel stain finish.
 I wanted to cover the orange wood tones without removing the pretty wood grain.
 I also thought a nice contrast between the light paint and dark wood would look great.
 But after I finished the painting process with the cabinet, my thoughts changed.

 Rather than a dark wood finish, I decided to go with a lighter paint wash or white wash finish.
+I thought a paint wash would be the perfect way to get a lighter look.
 I recently did a full tutorial on how to create a paint wash with just paint and water.
 It’s similar to a white wash finish, but with a colored paint rather than white paint.
 Check out that post for more details on a color wash/paint wash technique.

 The first step was choosing a color.
 I chose to use the same paint color and paint wash ratio (1:1) that I did with my previous cabinet makeover.